nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 Please note that this requires a second computer (Linux or Windows) with an internet connection, a microSD card, a microSD-to-USB adapter and obviously a Raspberry Pi with adapted Epson scanners.

 This requires using the Raspberry Pi terminal which can be opened using `Ctrl-Alt-T`.
-A basic knowledge of `shell` and of some text-editor (e.g. `nano` or `vi`) can help a lot.
+Basic knowledge of `shell` and some text-editor (e.g. `nano` or `vi`) can help a lot.
 Please do not copy-paste all the code blocks directly in the terminal window.
 Some commands require user input.

 **The Raspberry Pi has been shown to run the image acquisition with no more than 3 scanners.
 Above this number, memory allocation errors may arise.**

 ## Installation

-Here we describe the steps necessary to get from a Raspberry Pi with an empty SD card to a functional image acquiring machine.
+Here we describe the steps necessary to get from a Raspberry Pi with an empty SD card to a functional image-acquiring machine.

 There are two ways to proceed:
 ​    1. use the cloned microSD image;
 ​    2. install everything from scratch.

 ### From the cloned microSD image

 Here we describe how to install everything using a cloned microSD card (`raspberry_lifespan.img`).
-Please note that instruction differ for Linux and Windows and that **your microSD card must be have at least 32GB.**
+Please note that instruction differs for Linux and Windows and that **your microSD card must have at least 32GB.**

 To learn how to clone the Pi's microSD card into an `img` file, see the corresponding section.